Airbus A320neo family: Flight control software update

 In July 2019, Airbus disclosed two outwardly similar, though separate, issues which could result in excessive pitch up behaviour, one affecting the A320neo and the other the A321neo.
 Both issues were detected during analysis and laboratory testing, and have not been encountered in actual operation.
 Airbus has addressed the issues through temporary revisions to the flight manual, including loading recommendations and a change to the centre-of-gravity envelope, and expected to release updated flight control software in 2020.

 As Lufthansa waited for the 2020 flight software update, it blocked the last row of its aft-heavy layout of 180, offering only 174 seats.

 Military conversion

 In 2018, Airbus explored the possibility of military versions, for VIP transport, intelligence, surveillance and reconnaissance and maritime patrol for the armed forces of France, Germany and the Netherlands; or Asia-Pacific nations such as Indonesia, Malaysia, New Zealand, and the Philippines.
 Such conversions would be possible within a six-to-eight-month timescale.

+Multifunctional Runway Light (MFRL)

+The Multifunctional Runway Light (MFRL) system is a new exterior lighting system introduced by Airbus for its A320neo family aircraft.
+It replaces the old exterior lighting system of a separated set of lights, including the retractable landing light, all the lights on the nose gear (take off light, taxi light, runway turn off light) and combined them into a single LED light set which locates at the front of the center wing box.

+It offers the following compared to the retractable light sets: